Editorial by Industrial Quick Search

 Modular Workbench

-Chapter Four – Types of Workbenches
+Chapter Four – What are the different types of workbenches?

 The designs for workbenches are endless since they are crafted for specific applications and uses.
 They can be very simple with a flat surface for completing and finishing projects or complex with electrical outlets, computer interfaces, shelving, and drawers.
 The wide variety of types and configurations matches the long list of their uses.
 Below is a description of a few types.